PaulStapleyReslife/PaulStapleyReslife/README.md

 - 👋 Hi, I’m @PaulStapleyReslife
 - 👀 I’m interested in ...
 Informatica, MS Azure
 - 🌱 I’m currently learning ...
-Azure Devops WOrkflows
+Azure Devops Workflows
 - 💞️ I’m looking to collaborate on ...
 CI/CD
-- 📫 How to reach me ...  paul.stapley.2@a,plife.co,m.au
+- 📫 How to reach me ...  paul.stapley.2@amplife.co,m.au

 <!---
 PaulStapleyReslife/PaulStapleyReslife is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.